lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 their opponent's last maneuver) for as long as they wish.
 A minion cannot play two maneuvers in a row (which would effectively cancel each other).

-**Note**: Effects that are played "before range is determined" must be played before the acting minion decides whether or not to play a maneuver at the start of this phase.
+**Note**: Effects that are played "*before range is determined*" must be played before the acting minion decides whether or not to play a maneuver at the start of this phase.

+Ⓡ If an effect "sets" the range of a round (and therefore skips the maneuver phase), no other effect can be used to reset the range.

 A minion has no maneuvers by default; he must use a card or other effect to gain a maneuver.
 The ability to maneuver can come from combat cards or weapons